 I am very handy with tools and computers but I cannot cook.
 I think I have a fear that if I ever get hooked on cooking I will end up bloated.
 I do have an eating disorder though: if you put food in front of me I will eat it.
 I was Dining Editor for Hawaii Airlines in-flight magazine for a year and learned to appreciate good cuisine.

-Recently I dusted off a manuscript, Home to Chunya, about my days in Tanzania, East Africa, where I served in the Peace Corps.
-Reading it again made me realize how greatly the world has changed and how fortunate I was to live there.
-Click on covers for more information.
+In 2014, I dusted off a manuscript, Home to Chunya, about my Peace Corps days in Tanzania, East Africa, and printed it.
+Click covers for more information.

 Oaxaca, Mexico, at dusk.